IBM/z_ansible_collections_samples/z_appliance_control_center/ssa_deploy_ansible/README.md

 check the status of the install.
 The installation itself can take more than 15 mins.
 Check the status of installation on HMC.

+To make sure that the appliance has been installed successfully, this playbook tries to check the status of the tasks.
+If the status of the tasks is not successful, the playbook will print `FAILED - RETRYING: ...` message on the terminal, and then retry pulling the status of the task again after a pause.
+Please let the playbook run and give enough time for the appliance to install and boot-up.
+Afterwards, the playbook will run normally.

 ## SSA Installation (Standalone Mode) | 02_ssa_install_e2e_standalone.yaml

 To install 2x SSAs after a fresh install of ACC, you can run this playbook.